hicksman/hicksman/readme.md

 - Data Engineer with 3 years of experience, specializing in Python and SQL.
 - Experience in building ETL pipelines within the Fintech sector using Apache Airflow.
 - Developing and supporting RBO (SQL-reports for regulatory banking reporting systems).
-- Currently learning PL/SQL fundamentals and continuously advancing Python skills.
+- Currently advancing Python skills.

 ## My tech skills